curl/everything-curl/usingcurl-verbose.md

     $ curl -v http://example.com -o saved
     * Rebuilt URL to: http://example.com/

-Ok so we invoked curl with a URL that it considers a incomplete so it helps us and it adds a trailing slash before it moves on.
+Ok so we invoked curl with a URL that it considers incomplete so it helps us and it adds a trailing slash before it moves on.

     *   Trying 93.184.216.34...